 - General Curriculum Guidelines

-The coursework and examination phase requires 40 units (typically 10 classes) of graduate-level coursework and competence in three of eleven subfields [link to subfield page beneath Research and Teaching category].
+The coursework and examination phase requires 40 units (typically 10 classes) of graduate-level coursework and competence in three of nine subfields.
 Subfield competence is demonstrated through written exams offered each semester.
 The preliminary field exams are typically taken in the student's second and third years of the program.
 All students must pass one exam in a major subfield (Comparative, American, International Relations, or History of Political Theory) and a second exam in any subfield.
 Competency in the third subfield may be demonstrated by a third written exam or by taking a prescribed series of three courses in that field with a combined GPA of 3.5.